This post is sponsored by Lexington Law.

 A one-time first work fee will be charged 5 to 15 days (varies by state) after signing up for our service for work initially completed.
 The monthly fee begins 30 days (varies by state) after the first work fee is paid.
 Our service is month-to-month and you may cancel anytime.
 Like a utility bill you will be charged a final payment after cancellation since billing occurs for services already performed.

 The full price depends on your service level.
-The cost ranges from $89.95/month to $129.95/month depending on what you need.
+The cost ranges from $89.95 to $129.95.
 You can see the full cost and service breakdown for Lexington Law here.

 Unfair negative items that are addressable have to meet three standards: